mmistakes/so-simple-theme/training/rna-seq-introduction-2018-03-27.md

 High-throughput RNA-sequencing is now the standard technique for quantifying transcript abundance in a biological sample of interest.
 In this course we will describe the processes that take place once you submit a library for RNA sequencing, and what data you should expect to receive from the Bioinformatics Core.

 We will describe the steps involved to go from sequencing library to a list of genes that show statistically significant differences between your biological conditions of interest.
-Practical sessions will use a user-friendly interface to demonstrate tasks such as *alignment*, *quality control* and *assessing differential expression*.
+Practical sessions will use the user-friendly Galaxy interface (https://usegalaxy.org/) to demonstrate tasks such as *alignment*, *quality control* and *assessing differential expression*.
 We will also showcase some web sites you can use for enrichment and pathways analysis.

 Please note that the course will not cover the analysis of RNA-seq data in R